DETAILED ACTION

 The cited prior art describes an imaging environment adjustment device comprising: (Habibi: “This disclosure generally relates to machine vision, and more particularly, to visual tracking systems using image capture devices.”
 Paragraph 0003; “In a further embodiment, the vision tracking system advantageously addresses the problems of occlusion and/or focus by controlling the position and/or orientation of one or more cameras independently of the robotic device.”
 Paragraph 0031; see the processor 302 and memory 304 as illustrated in figure 3)

-a setting table that stores at least one environment setting item defining an imaging environment in a machining machine; (Habibi: see the logic 314 stored in the memory 304 as illustrated in figure 3 and as described in 0110, 0111; “In some embodiments, known occlusions may be communicated to the vision tracking system 100.
+a memory storing at least one environment setting item defining an imaging environment in a machining machine; and (Habibi: see the logic 314 stored in the memory 304 as illustrated in figure 3 and as described in 0110, 0111; “In some embodiments, known occlusions may be communicated to the vision tracking system 100.
 Such occlusions may be predicted based upon information available to or known by the robot controller 116, or the occlusions may be learned from prior robotic operations.”
 Paragraph 0104; “Logic 314 may include one or more algorithms to predict the occurrence of an occlusion.
 For example, if one or more portions of the manipulators 410, 412 are detected as they come into the field of view 124, the algorithm may determine that an occlusion event will occur in the future, based upon knowledge of where the workpiece 104 currently is, and will be in the future, in the workspace geometry.
 As another example, the relative positions of the workpiece 104 and robotic device 114 or portions thereof may be learned, known or predefined over the period of time that the workpiece 104 is in the workspace geometry.”
 Paragraph 0110; “Logic 314 resides in or is implemented in the memory 304.”
 Paragraph 0070)

-a determination result acquisition unit that acquires a determination result as to whether or not to adjust the imaging environment into a control state indicated by the at least one environment setting item; and (Habibi: see the occlusion detection as described in paragraphs 0099, 0100, 0103, 0104; “Upon detection of the occlusion (determination of an occlusion in the occlusion region 502), the vision tracking system 100 adjusts movement of the image capture device 120 to eliminate or minimize the occlusion.
+acquire a determination result as to whether or not to adjust the imaging environment into a control state indicated by the at least one environment setting item; and (Habibi: see the occlusion detection as described in paragraphs 0099, 0100, 0103, 0104; “Upon detection of the occlusion (determination of an occlusion in the occlusion region 502), the vision tracking system 100 adjusts movement of the image capture device 120 to eliminate or minimize the occlusion.
 For example, in response to the vision tracking system 100 detecting an occlusion event, the image capture device 120 may be moved backward, stopped or decelerated to avoid or mitigate the effect of the occlusion.”
 Paragraph 0099; “Detection of occlusion events are determined upon analysis of captured image data.”
 Paragraph 0103; “In some embodiments, known occlusions may be communicated to the vision tracking system 100.
 Such occlusions may be predicted based upon information available to or known by the robot controller 116, or the occlusions may be learned from prior robotic operations.”
-Paragraph 0104)
+Paragraph 0104; “At block 908, in response to occlusion events, position of the image capture device 120 is further adjusted to avoid or mitigate the effect of occlusion events.”
+Paragraph 0153)

-an imaging environment adjustment unit that, when the trigger detection unit detects the at least one type of trigger and the determination result acquired by the determination result acquisition unit indicates to adjust the imaging environment, adjusts the imaging environment into the control state indicated by the at least one environment setting item.
+in response to detecting the at least one type of trigger to adjust the imaging environment and the determination result indicating to adjust the imaging environment, adjust the imaging environment into the control state indicated by the at least one environment setting item.
 (Habibi: see the vision tracking system 100 including the movement of the image capture device 120 based on the signal from the vision tracking system 100 (i.e., trigger) and the occlusion detection (i.e., determination result) as illustrated in figures 5A, 5B, 9 and as described in paragraphs 0152, 0153; “At block 908, in response to occlusion events, position of the image capture device 120 is further adjusted to avoid or mitigate the effect of occlusion events.”
 Paragraph 0153)

 Claim 2:

-a determination unit that determines whether or not to adjust the imaging environment into the control state indicated by the at least one environment setting item, (Habibi: see the occlusion detection as described in paragraphs 0099, 0100, 0103, 0104; “Upon detection of the occlusion (determination of an occlusion in the occlusion region 502), the vision tracking system 100 adjusts movement of the image capture device 120 to eliminate or minimize the occlusion.
+The cited prior art describes the imaging environment adjustment device according to claim 1 further comprising wheren the processor is configured determine whether or not to adjust the imaging environment into the control state indicated by the at least one environment setting item.
+(Habibi: see the occlusion detection as described in paragraphs 0099, 0100, 0103, 0104; “Upon detection of the occlusion (determination of an occlusion in the occlusion region 502), the vision tracking system 100 adjusts movement of the image capture device 120 to eliminate or minimize the occlusion.
 For example, in response to the vision tracking system 100 detecting an occlusion event, the image capture device 120 may be moved backward, stopped or decelerated to avoid or mitigate the effect of the occlusion.”
 Paragraph 0099; “Detection of occlusion events are determined upon analysis of captured image data.”
 Paragraph 0103; “In some embodiments, known occlusions may be communicated to the vision tracking system 100.
 Such occlusions may be predicted based upon information available to or known by the robot controller 116, or the occlusions may be learned from prior robotic operations.”
 Paragraph 0104; “Logic 314 (FIG. 3) includes one or more algorithms that then identify the above-described occurrence of occlusion events.”
 Paragraph 0109)

 Claim 3:

-an accepting unit that accepts input of the determination result indicating whether or not to adjust the imaging environment into the control state indicated by the at least one environment setting item, (Habibi: see the occlusion detection as described in paragraphs 0099, 0100, 0103, 0104; “Upon detection of the occlusion (determination of an occlusion in the occlusion region 502), the vision tracking system 100 adjusts movement of the image capture device 120 to eliminate or minimize the occlusion.
+The cited prior art describes the imaging environment adjustment device according to claim 1 wherein the processor is configured to accept input of the determination result indicating whether or not to adjust the imaging environment into the control state indicated by the at least one environment setting item.
+(Habibi: see the occlusion detection as described in paragraphs 0099, 0100, 0103, 0104; “Upon detection of the occlusion (determination of an occlusion in the occlusion region 502), the vision tracking system 100 adjusts movement of the image capture device 120 to eliminate or minimize the occlusion.
 For example, in response to the vision tracking system 100 detecting an occlusion event, the image capture device 120 may be moved backward, stopped or decelerated to avoid or mitigate the effect of the occlusion.”
 Paragraph 0099; “Detection of occlusion events are determined upon analysis of captured image data.”
 Paragraph 0103; “In some embodiments, known occlusions may be communicated to the vision tracking system 100.
 Such occlusions may be predicted based upon information available to or known by the robot controller 116, or the occlusions may be learned from prior robotic operations.”
 Paragraph 0104)

 Claim 4: